joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 Components will not just read data from the application state.
-They will want to trigger application state transitions based on user generated events like mouse clicks, and keyboard events.
-We need to supply a function that interprets these requests mutations.
+They will want to trigger application state transitions based on user generated events like mouse clicks, keyboard events, and touch gestures.
+We need to supply a function that interprets these requests for application state transition.

+Let's create a simple `mutate` function.
+Copy and past the following into your Figwheel REPL:

 ```clj
 (defn mutate